Sioux City elementary school boundary changes could pass hurdle in April

 SIOUX CITY -- The Sioux City School Board plans to consider approval of redrawn boundary lines at four Sioux City School District elementary schools in April, after one more chance for the public to weigh in this month on the proposal.

-Zero people took an opportunity to speak about a pending redrawing of boundary lines during the Monday school board meeting, which was the first such meeting to gauge input following the Feb.
+No one from the public spoke about a pending redrawing of boundary lines during Monday's school board meeting, which was the first such meeting to gauge input following the Feb.
 24 airing of a plan that could mean some elementary students beginning school in upcoming years would go to other nearby neighborhood schools.

-"Let me encourage all input from parents," board member Monique Scarlett said in the Monday meeting, after it was apparent that no one was speaking on the agenda topic.
+"Let me encourage all input from parents," board member Monique Scarlett said at Monday's meeting, after it was apparent that no one was speaking on the agenda topic.

 The proposal pitched for an August 2022 start could mean some families living near Irving, at 901 Floyd Blvd., and Leeds, at 3919 Jefferson St., would see their children be transported to Bryant and Hunt, in what would be a similar driving distance as they now have.